Ozone-depleting substances

 Q6.
 For products under restriction as to the quantity or value of imports (whether applicable globally or to a limited number of countries or whether established bilaterally or unilaterally):

 The following responses relate to ODS import and export licensing in Great Britain.
-For further information on how to apply for ODS licences in Northern Ireland, refer to the questionnaire on import licensing procedures for the European Union.

-An importer must hold quota for the import of the ODS in the case of some imports.
+An importer must hold a quota for the import of the ODS in the case of some imports.

 In accordance with Article 16 of the ODS Regulation, imports for the following uses require quota: